BryzoXu/UC-IIT-pet-feeder-project-/Step5_Test_Refine/Test_Data_and_Refinments.md.md

 	Error State: Error "ER04"

 *Logic Discussion*
-In this case the system operated in the same way to example 3 but when internally the system has been tracking the number errors and has entered a "Error Limit mode" as there have been more then 3 errors since the last time the device was started and is waiting for staff intervention to fix the errors.
+In this case the system operated in the same way to example 3 but internally the system has been tracking the number errors and has entered a "Error Limit mode" as there has been more then 3 errors since the last time the device was started and is waiting for staff intervention to fix the errors.

 ---